nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 operator of A, C cannot transfer tokens that are owned by A, on behalf of B.

 The standard does not specify who is permitted to update operators on behalf of the token owner.
-Depending on the business use case,the particular implementation of FA2 contract MAY limit operator updates to a token owner (`owner == SENDER`) or be limited to an administrator.
+Depending on the business use case, the particular implementation of FA2 contract MAY limit operator updates to a token owner (`owner == SENDER`) or be limited to an administrator.